Canary wharf flats and offices

-A guide to investing in residential property
+A guide to the tax implications of investing in residential property

 The tax position surrounding owning property, either to live in or as an investment, can be complex.
 One of the best ways to protect your investment is to make sure you pay tax on income or gains as efficiently as possible.
 This guide explains some of the tax issues surrounding property investment to illustrate how making small changes could save you money.